danielt17/Reverse-cyclic-redundancy-check-CRC-/README.md

 2. XorIn and XorOut are either both true or false, this is a reasonable assumption as all crc codes I managed to find online are of this type.

 ## Successful CRCs reversed:

+#### The CRCs written here are the ones which work for my precomputed packets, the fact they dont work for my example mode, doesn't mean the algorithm can't reverse them.
+It can just use different packets.

 |        CRC name        | Reverse success |